Thebasic123/Shorty_Solver_Repo/README.md

 #unlike normal Texas Hold'em, we get rid of all the 2-5 from a deck, make a deck 36 cards instead of 52.

-In this project,we use C++ as backend application and Java-script for front-end web-app.
+In this project,we use C++ as backend application.
+Frond-end tech hasn't been decided yet.
 Design:

 Hand class to contain all the information for a poker hand